mattbierner/blog.mattbierner.com/_posts/2013-12-16-a-review-of-ecmascript-language-function-syntaxes-and-the-rational-behind-khepris-function-syntax.md

 Fat arrows are very concise and require only two characters for every function.
 [Coffeescript][coffeescript] and many other *script languages use similar syntax (Khepri 0.0.0 - 0.2.0 also used this).

 #### Conflict with Expression
 I find fat arrow syntax is inconsistent.
-There is not no symbol to identify the start of a arrow function expression, so without additional grammar productions it is imposible to distinguish fat arrow parameters from expressions.
+There is no symbol to identify the start of an arrow function expression, so without additional grammar productions it is impossible to distinguish fat arrow parameters from expressions.

 Expressions like `n` or `(p1, p2, p3)` are valid on their own, so a left to right parsing would be ambiguous until `=>` is hit.